giltayar/webpack-esm-ts/README.md

 ## Description of the problem

-The following two files, which work when transpiling using TSC, WebPack errors when bundling:
+The following two files, which work when transpiling using TSC, generate errors when bundled:

 ```js
 // src/index.ts